Researchers doing fieldwork for the OpenLAND project in 2025.

 Project Value: £4 million

-Funders: UK Research and Innovation (UKRI), Department for the Environment, Food and Rural Affairs, Department for Energy Security and Net Zero, Department for Science, Innovation and Technology, Scottish Government
+Funders: UK Research and Innovation (UKRI), Department for the Environment, Food and Rural Affairs, Department for Energy Security and Net Zero, Department for Science, Innovation and Technology, Scottish Government, Department of Agriculture, Environment and Rural Affairs of Northern Ireland

 OpenLAND will explore how changes in UK land use could create benefits for net zero targets, soil health, biodiversity and agriculture.

-Researchers at the Tyndall Centre for Climate Change Research and the School of Environmental Sciences at the University of East Anglia (UEA), are leading a major new research project under the Land Use for Net Zero (LUNZ) Hub, identifying spatially explicit land-use scenarios that benefit soil carbon and soil health, biodiversity, and agriculture.
+Researchers at the Tyndall Centre for Climate Change Research and the School of Environmental Sciences at the University of East Anglia (UEA), are leading a major new research project under the Land Use for Net Zero (LUNZ) Hub, identifying spatially explicit land-use scenarios that provide carbon storage, while benefitting soil carbon and soil health, nature recovery, and sustainable crops.

-OpenLAND will provide decision makers with the insights urgently needed to put the UK on a path to deliver net zero emissions by 2050, while also delivering climate resilient soil health, food security, and biodiversity net-gain.
-We will identify spatially explicit intervention scenarios for land uses that exploit synergies between climate mitigation, adaptation, and biodiversity.
-We will create a validated, UK-wide, spatially explicit integrated modelling framework, OpenLAND, to evaluate potential net zero pathways.
+OpenLAND will provide decision makers with the insights urgently needed to put the UK on a path to deliver net zero emissions by 2050, while also delivering climate-resilient soil health, food security, and biodiversity net gain.

 OpenLAND will quantify the implications of land interventions on soil carbon and health, biodiversity, agriculture, and flood risk, while exploring the synergies and trade-offs between interventions.
 Potential land use interventions include ecosystem restoration and sustainable agriculture.